gwennlbh/smooth-cursorify/README.md

 Thanks a lot :)

+For an example of what adding support for a new site looks like: https://github.com/gwennlbh/smooth-cursorify/commit/9aeaf6faf9e6c2edbbcd7194660b6faedc7d893e

 1. Find the HTML element that shows the cursor:
   1. open the dev tools / inspect element
   2. find the element that represents the cursor